Easy Woodland Christmas Tablescape

 • Berries

-Sometimes I have a clear picture of what things are going to look like but this theme will be more organic.
-The one thing I am sure of is that my color scheme will be brown, white, and green.
+Sometimes I have a clear picture of what things are going to look like but this theme was created more organically.
+The one thing I was sure of was that my color scheme would be brown, white, and green.

-Since I’m starting this so early and using a woodland, rustic theme, I think this could easily be our Thanksgiving Tablescape that I change up a bit with more Christmas decor.
+Since I started this so early and used a woodland, rustic theme, it was actually our Thanksgiving Tablescape that I changed up a bit with more Christmas decor.
+It can actually last through the winter months.
+This dinner table decor is so versatile.

 a photo of part of the woodland christmas table in the day light